SanuliGehara/Weather-App/README.md

 6. :clipboard: Copy that key to clipboard
 7. :open_file_folder: Insert that key into the required variable in the index.js file
 8. :tada: Enjoy!

-## Usage :memo:

-1. Enter the name of the city for which you want to check the weather in the input field.
-2. Click the "Search" button to fetch and display the weather information.
-3. The app will show the current temperature, weather description, and an icon representing the weather condition.
-4. Scroll down to view the 24-hour forecast, which displays the temperature and weather condition for each hour.

 ## Acknowledgements